-The Department of Biological Sciences (formerly a part of the Department of Natural Sciences) offers degrees in Biology, Biology with a concentration in Medical Technology, Biology: Secondary Education, Biotechnology, and Forensic Science.
+The Department of Biological Sciences offers degrees in Biology, Biology with a concentration in Medical Technology, Biology: Secondary Education, Biotechnology, and Forensic Science.
 Study in these areas of the biological sciences are designed to prepare students for careers in government, industry, health-related professions, educations, or for pursuing study in graduate or professional schools.
 Regardless of the major, all students must successfully complete the University College Core Curriculum and the advanced courses in their majors.
 The Department of Biological Sciences also offers a track that will prepare the student for admission to post-baccalaureate study in medical and allied health fields.